Codubee/PetFinderTTH1-2/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created by ___ during the Spring 2021 session of Codubee.
+This project was created by [Abigail](https://github.com/thomasabigail), [Areeba](https://github.com/areebakq), [Palak](https://github.com/palak-bhargava), [Renee](https://github.com/ReneeAl), and [Rosie](https://github.com/roseyume) during the Spring 2021 session of Codubee.
 We built this application as a solution to try and help shelter animals get adopted.

 <!-- GETTING STARTED -->